SolaceDev/pubsubplus-connector-kafka-source/README.md

 ### Deployment

 The PubSub+ Source Connector deployment has been tested on Apache Kafka 2.12 and Confluent Kafka 5.4 platforms.
-The Kafka software is typically placed under the root directory: "/opt/<provider>/<kafka or confluent-version>".
+The Kafka software is typically placed under the root directory: `/opt/<provider>/<kafka or confluent-version>`.

-Kafka distributions may be available as install bundles, Docker images, Kubernetes deployments, etc. They all include support for Kafka Connect, the scripts, tools and sample properties for connector deployments.
+Kafka distributions may be available as install bundles, Docker images, Kubernetes deployments, etc. They all support Kafka Connect which includes the scripts, tools and sample properties for Kafka connectors.

 Kafka provides two options for connector deployment: [standalone mode and distributed mode](//kafka.apache.org/documentation/#connect_running).